samthebest/dump/agile-data-and-tdd.md

 For **Generic / Domain Agnostic Code**: relax the rule a bit and let complexity and low level design drive tests (DDT).
 If it would be a small effort to write a simple failing test first, like "does not throw exception", then you might as well, remember even "not compiling" is considered a failing test in TDD.
 You do not really need a complex test for a generic couple of lines of code that just call native or standard third party libraries.
 If a method becomes complex or makes calls to non-native methods then time to write some logic tests.

-Which then should be combined with the following methodlogy.
+Which then should be combined with the following methodology.

 ### Outside In methodology to \*DD